ropensci/taxlist/README.md

 # taxlist

-The aim of `taxlist` is to provide an object structure for taxonomic lists and a set some methods to display and handle the contained information.
+The aim of `taxlist` is to provide an object structure for taxonomic lists and methods to display and handle the contained information.
 This package should be considered as experimental but we welcome any interest to implement it or contribute to `taxlist`.